wandb/docs/docs/guides/platform.md

 ![](@site/static/images/general/platform.png)

 W&B Core provides capabilities across the entire ML lifecycle.
 With W&B Core, you can:
-W&B Core provides capabilities across the entire ML lifecycle.
-With W&B Core, you can:

 - [Version and manage ML](./artifacts/intro.md) pipelines with full lineage tracing for easy auditing and reproducibility.
 - Explore and evaluate data and metrics using [interactive, configurable visualizations](./tables/intro.md).